 Our Education Policy Advisory Group meetings are unaffected.

 Events and regional activity

 All in-person events have been postponed or cancelled until the end of the year.
 We will aim to reschedule all cancelled events where possible, and updated information will be made available on the events pages.

 Client services for all existing clients continue as usual.

 If you have any queries, please contact email@example.com

 Outreach and Engagement

-All upcoming events and festivals in which we were due to participate have now been suspended in accordance to the organiser’s wishes and in line with Public Health England advice.
-We are in contact with key organisers and will update any partners and recruited volunteers as and when we know more.
+All upcoming events and festivals in which we were due to participate have now been suspended in accordance to the organiser’s wishes and in line with government advice, but we are involved with a number of online science festivals.

 We have suspended our second round of the Big Biology Day grants, and will be in touch with entrants in due course.
-We are still reviewing our Biology Week 2020 Outreach and Engagement grants for feasibility of delivery.
+We will not be offering Biology Week 2020 grants, and we will be reviewing our Outreach and Engagement grants for 2021 in the new year.

 We have launched a new bulletin for members and non-members covering the latest news and science behind the COVID-19 pandemic and response.
 To download the latest bulletin and for more information on how to subscribe to future outputs for free, visit the policy newsletter page.